MUSE Study of Two Giant Low-surface-brightness Galaxies with Compact Satellites: Sample

 \section{Sample}

 We investigate two gLSBGs with visually estimated stellar disk radii $R_d\sim80$~kpc hosting cE satellites.
-Initially considered early-type galaxies, they were re-classified as gLSBGs when their extended disks were detected.
+Initially considered early-type galaxies, they were re-classified as gLSBGs after their extended disks were detected \footnote{ \revone{Both of them were classified as ellipticals in Hyperleda, see the reclassification and the reference in Table~\ref{tab1}}}.
 Their main properties are summarized in Table~\ref{tab1}.

 These two galaxies share several morphological features: blue low-surface-brightness spiral arms, prominent red bulges, and a characteristic gap between the bulge and spiral structure.
-Most importantly, both galaxies host compact satellites \citep{2022aems.conf..395S} whose positions are shown by arrows in Fig. \ref{zmap}.
+Most importantly, both galaxies host compact satellites \citep{Saburova_proc2021} \revone{(B and C in Fig. \ref{zmap})}. \revone{Given that the velocity differences between the considered gLSBGs and the compact ellipticals within the field of view are comparable to the rotation velocities of the gLSBGs, and considering the overall rarity of both galaxy types \citep[see][]{ChilingarianZolotukhin2015, saburova2023}, the chance of their accidental superposition is low.
+This conclusion is based not only on the three published cases (UGC 1382, AGC 192040, and Malin 1) but also on the dozen of other systems we have identified (to be published).
+Such systems are therefore most likely physically associated and evolutionarily connected. }

-The two galaxies, however, differ in one significant aspect: UGC~1382's giant gaseous disk counter rotates with respect to the central stellar body \citep{saburovaetal2021}, while in AGC~192040 the two structures co-rotate.
+The two galaxies, however, differ in one significant aspect: UGC~1382's giant gaseous disk counter-rotates with respect to the central stellar body \citep{saburovaetal2021}, while in AGC~192040 the two structures co-rotate.
 This contrast makes their comparative analysis particularly valuable for disentangling the evolutionary processes that produce such systems.

 \citet{Hagen2016} studied {\bf UGC~1382} in detail and argued that a minor merger (scenario b) was the most plausible formation pathway.
 However, forming a massive gLSB gas+stellar disk with \citep[$3.3 - 7.4 \cdot 10^{10}$~\Msun;][]{Hagen2016, saburovaetal2021} through just one or two dwarf mergers appears unlikely.